samjwill/nvim-unception/README.md

 # Limitations

 I'm sure there are plenty.
 For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and also have the ability to write to `/tmp/`.

+Other Vim commands that do not involve editing files/directories may not work from within a terminal emulator (e.g. `echo "Hello world!" > nvim -`)

 This is in an entirely experimental state currently.

 # Installation